OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/02-intelligent-agents.md

 In backgammon, the moves a player is allowed to make are dependent on the throw of two dices.
 That means that for any given move, the state in which the next move will not solely depend on the decision made in this move.
 Therefore, the game state is **non-deterministic**.

 In backgammon, only the current state of the game has to be considered.
 It doesn't matter what actions lead to the current state.
+In other words, backgammon is **episodic**.

 In backgammon, the state of the game cannot change while the agent is deliberating.
 This means that the backgammon environment is **static**.